GunnarKarlsson/rust-fps-game-prototype/README.md

-# Wolfenstein3D (Bevy Prototype)
+# FPS Game Prototype in Rust

-A small Wolfenstein-inspired FPS prototype built in Rust with Bevy.
+An FPS game prototype built in Rust with Bevy.
 The project features a grid-based level, first-person movement, enemies, projectile combat, pickups, and a minimap UI.

 ## Features